Abd Shams ibn Abd Manaf

 ʿAbd Shams ibn ʿAbd Manāf (عبد شمس بن عبد مناف) was a prominent member of the Quraysh tribe of Mecca in modern-day Saudi Arabia.
-The Banu Abd Shams sub-clan of the Quraish tribe and their descendants take its name from him.
+The Banu Abd Shams sub-clan of the Quraysh tribe and their descendants take its name from him.

-Lineage
+Biography

+Birth legend

+Islamic hagiographers give an exotic narration concerning the birth of Hashim.
+This narration states that Hashim and Abd Shams were conjoined twins born with Hashim's leg attached to his twin brother's head.
+It says that they had struggled in their mother's womb seeking to be firstborn.
+Their birth was remembered for Hashim being born with one of his toes pressed into the younger twin brother's forehead.
+Legend says that their father, 'Abd Manaf ibn Qusai, separated his conjoined sons with a sword and that some priests believed that the blood that had flown between them signified wars between their progeny (a confrontation did occur between Banu al-'Abbās, a branch of the Banu Hashim, and Banu Umayyah, a branch of the Banu 'Abd Shams, in the year 750 CE).
+The astrologers of Arabia predicted that Abd Manaf had committed a grave error when he separated both of them by means of a sword.
+Hashim and Abd Shams were born to an Adnanite Arabian tribe.

+Life and family

 Abd Shams was the oldest son of Abd Manaf ibn Qusai.
 His younger brothers were Muttalib, Nawfal and Hashim, after whom the Banu Hashim clan was named.

-The Banu Umayya clan was named after Umayya ibn Abd Shams, Abd Shams' biological son (more probable biological) or adopted son, according to some different versions.
+The Banu Umayya clan was named after his son Umayya ibn Abd Shams.